yuanshunning/pickit-docs/docs/documentation/cameras/how-to-execute-robot-camera-calibration.rst

 .. warning::
   Wrong or old calibration parameters can lead to unexpected motions.
-Safe motions of the robot must always be checked by the operator of the robot itself and can never be guaranteed by Pick-it.
+Safe motions of the robot must always be checked by the operator of the robot itself and can never be guaranteed by Pickit.

 .. _calibration-multi-poses: